35 Weeks Pregnant

-- At this stage, it might feel like you’re all belly—and with good reason.
+- Your body: At this stage, it might feel like you’re all belly—and with good reason.
 Your uterus has grown to about 500 to 1,000 times its original size.

-- Make sure you know the signs of labor.
+- Labor prep: Get to know the signs of labor.
 Braxton Hicks contractions will feel intense at this point; make sure they’re not getting stronger and more frequent.
 If they are, call your doctor.

 At 35 weeks, some moms-to-be feel like they have a ton of stuff left to do before baby’s arrival.
 Others can barely wait for baby to make their debut.
-Either way, try not to stress; baby will show up when they’re ready and won’t care if you haven’t checked every little detail off your list.
+Either way, try not to worry; baby will show up when they’re ready and won’t care if you haven’t checked every little detail off your list.
+For my first, I had an entire nursery ready to go.
+When I welcomed my third, I had my husband purchase a coming-home outfit from the hospital gift shop.
 As long as you’ve got a safe place for baby to sleep, some diapers and an infant car seat for the ride home, you’ve already got a bunch of baby’s basic needs taken care of.
+Don’t stress!

 Your little one is putting on some weight right now, which may sound intimidating to Mom, but it’s really a good thing.
 Those extra pounds (or, more likely ounces) will help baby stay warm outside the womb.